VaultWallet/react-native-wrapper/README.md

 })
 ```
 #### Add/Update Account

+Need more details onwhat the account is.
+Like is this the account that you AUTH into locally, or the 'account' used on the cloud to identify the user?
+What is jwt, where is userId initalized/come from?
+On the backend what does this call do? does it generate the wallet for the account?

 ```
 vault.addAccount(jwt, userId, name, email)
 ```
 #### Remove Account

+Will resolve with clarity on the question above.
 ```
 vault.removeAccount()
 ```
 ### Realtime Connectivity Status
 #### Get current connected state

+If you need to check if the wallet is currently connected to the blockchain through Vault Wallets backend servers use the following call.

 ```
 VaultWallet.isConnected(
   (connected) => {